-Whether or not to disclose an autism diagnosis is an individual decision.
-Disclosure can lead to positive or negative influences on an individual’s day-to-day life and may affect their relationships.
+Whether or not to disclose that you are Autistic is an individual decision.
+Disclosure can lead to positive or negative influences on an individual’s day-to-day life such as their relationships or employment.
+While non-disclosure may help Autistic adults better navigate their non-Autistic world, it may limit available supports and increase risk of mental health concerns.

 There is a lot of research on disclosure for Autistic individuals; however, the information is not easy to understand or use when making personal decisions about whether or not to disclose.